ilgyuchoi/ilgyuchoi/README.md

 ### Hi there 👋

+I am worgking as a cae engineer in the mechanical simulation field at SK Hynix.

 <!--
 **ilgyuchoi/ilgyuchoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.